Jay Kemmerer: Philanthropy

 Kemmerer and his father established the Kemmerer Family Foundation in 2000.
-As of 2021, the foundation has awarded over $47,000,000 in grants, and has assets of over $66,000,000.
+As of 2024, the foundation has awarded over $56,000,000 in grants, and has assets of over $70,000,000.
 Its mission is to give back to communities and organizations with which family members are involved.

 The Kemmerer family maintains an undergraduate scholarship endowment at the University of Wyoming, which awards a full scholarship each year to a top graduating student from Kemmerer High School and Dubois High School.
-Kemmerer also established a Graduate Fellowship at the University of Wyoming's Haub School of Environment and Natural Resources in 2014.
+Kemmerer also established a Graduate Fellowship at the University of Wyoming's Haub School of Environment and Natural Resources in 2014, and underwrote the establishment of a Bachelor’s degree program in Outdoor Recreation and Tourism Management in 2020.
+On December 3, 2024, the Haub School announced the establishment of the Jay Kemmerer WORTH Institute (Wyoming Outdoor Recreation, Tourism and Hospitality) in recognition of Kemmerer’s $5 million donation to the University.
+With state matching funds pushing the impact to over $6 million, the Institute will advance innovation, education and economic growth in tourism, Wyoming’s second-largest industry.

-In 1990, Kemmerer established the Harding Land Trust, a land preservation organization in Harding Township, New Jersey, with guidance from Sally Dudley and Clint Curtis, and ran the organization from his office.
-He remains a Trustee Emeritus.
+Kemmerer lived in Harding Township, New Jersey for over 30 years, where he established a land preservation organization, the Harding Land Trust, in 1990 with guidance from Sally Dudley and Clint Curtis.
+He ran the organization from his office for many years, and remains a Trustee Emeritus.
+He was also the primary donor of the Kemmerer Library at Harding Township, built in 2010.

 Kemmerer has also been the primary benefactor of Friends of Hearts for Honduras Foundation.
 This organization was established by members of the Liberty Corner Presbyterian Church to assist the church school that reaches over 200 of the poorest children in La Entrada, Honduras.

 He in an Emeritus Trustee of the U.S. Ski and Snowboard Team Foundation, on whose board he has served since 1997.

 Personal life

-Kemmerer has three daughters, a step-daughter, and five grandchildren.
+Kemmerer has three daughters, a step-daughter, and six grandchildren.
 He is an avid fly fisherman, golfer, skier, cyclist, and outdoor enthusiast.
 He and his wife, Karen Varnas, were married in 2009 in the Jackson Hole Tram at the top of Rendezvous Mountain.
 In addition to their primary residence in Jackson, the Kemmerers maintain homes in Madison, New Jersey, and Vero Beach, Florida.